 The Polynesian (or Poly as many call it) has always been a resort in transition.
 Its theme is brilliant, but it was built in another time for specific reasons which do not entirely meld with the visitors of today.
 Its high price tag came associated with business travel and a flair for the dramatic with sushi bars and real bars (to be sure) dotting its grand lobby.
-Such high-end traffic goes to other resorts now.
-Amenities didn't quite keep up with the new family clientele and it was screaming revamp.
-Enter the DVC expansion.
+Such corporate traffic goes to other resorts now.
+The Polynesian needed new amenities to keep up with its new family clientele...enter the DVC expansion.

-The Disney Vacation club additions bring new life to the resort.
+The Disney Vacation club additions brought new life to the resort.
 New, modern buildings bring new experiences while matching previous exteriors exactly.
 Walking around the property, it is hard to tell which are the new DVC facilities, until you go inside.
-The new DVC buildings have wider hallways, a bright orange and brown color scheme, open lobbies and the rooms themselves are fantastic in design.
+The new DVC buildings have wider hallways, easy-access elevators, open lobbies and the rooms themselves are fantastic in design.
 POLY shines nostalgia while at the same time welcoming new ideas and experiences.

 Stepping inside, you will notice that these do not feel like other DVC deluxe studios.
 They feel wider and longer.
-The center hallway between the beds and the opposing wall allows for easy traffic, even when the unique pullout bed (which is in place of any drawers or television stand) is deployed.
-The pullout is comfortable for a small framed adult or a child (the larger of us will be uncomfortable).
+The center hallway between the beds and the opposing wall allows for easy traffic, even when the unique murphy bed is deployed.
+The murphy has a true mattress, replacing the old couch beds, and is very comfortable for all age groups.
 Unlike other designs where a 5 person arrangement was an afterthought, this room was made for five people.

 The bathing arrangements are unique as well.
 There are two showers and two bathroom sinks (yes you read that right).
-At the entry is a standard tub/shower combo in a huge space perfect for most wheelchair access.
+At the entry is a standard tub/shower combo in a huge footprint.
 Walking down further, in its own room, is a black tile shower with rain head.
 Like with all items in this unit, the fixtures are of very high quality and this area is an instant favorite.
 We rate this as the best bathing arrangement in all of the DVC system.
 The only thing we would have liked to see is two toilets but room did not allow.

 Views are stunning with lake units taking advantage of the bay and most standard units facing Polynesian foliage or other gorgeous buildings.
 Most of the standard views in the Polynesian are on par with other resorts enhanced views.
 The only area that we would try to avoid is the rooms closest to the Disney Transportation and Ticket Center.
 Those rooms take you out of the theme of the resort and are a major complaint in our opinion.
 We hope Disney installs more trees to block off all views of the ticket center.